 The MaBSTOA Plan provides retirement as well as death, accident, and disability benefits.
-The benefits provided by the MaBSTOA Plan are generally similar to the benefits provided to participants in NYCERS.
-Benefits vest after either 5, 10, or 20 years of credited service, depending on the date of employment.
+The benefits provided by the MaBSTOA Plan are generally similar to the benefits provided to MTA New York City Transit participants in NYCERS.
+Benefits vest after either 5, 10, or 20 years of credited service, depending on the date of membership.

-NYCERS has determined that Tier 4 employees are and have been eligible for a post retirement death benefit retroactive to 1986.
+In 2008, NYCERS had determined that Tier 4 employees are and have been eligible for a post retirement death benefit retroactive to 1986.
 In June 2012, the MTA Board approved an amendment to the MaBSTOA Plan to provide for incorporation of this benefit.